swansonmp/mdconvert/README.md

 # mdconvert

-* `mdconvert` is a primitive Markdown conversion tool utilizing special syntax.
+* `mdconvert` is a Markdown conversion tool with extra features and special syntax.

 ## Compiling mdconvert